hermann-osi/Tautulli_Limit_Transcodings/README.md

 You can also use the optional argument "-c, --combine" with a value to activate the combine feature.
 This will allow the script to combine all limitations according to the given ratio. "-c 2" will mean that every resolution is worth 2 times the resolution below (2 720p transcodings will be equal to 1 1080p transcoding).
 This can be used to have a coherent CPU load limit instead of covering every case individually.

-Be aware that it will count lower resolutions 2 times.
-For instance "-r 1080 -l2 -r 720 -l3 -c2" with 3 720p transcodings will count as : 3 720p transcodes and 1 1080p transcode to allow restriction by their own limitation and restriction by the higher resolution limitation.
-This means the script will be more restrictive with the "-c, --combine" option.
+Be aware that when using the "-c, --combine" option, lower resolution streams are effectively counted twice: once for their own resolution and once as part of the combined count for the next higher resolution.
+For instance, using "-r 1080 -l2 -r 720 -l3 -c2" with 3 720p transcoding streams will result in these streams being counted as 3 720p transcodes and additionally as 1 1080p transcode due to the combining ratio.
+This behavior makes the script more restrictive, as it will trigger the kill script based on the limitations of both the individual resolution and the combined higher resolution.

 -v, --verbose is used to have more logs from Tautulli during the execution of the script.